aiedwardyi/synapse3d/CURRENT_SPRINT.md

 - None.

-## Next sprint preview - Phase 4
+## Next sprint preview - Phase 5

-Extend pinch into pinch-and-hold to grab a node.
-Drag the node along its current depth plane (not midair 3D).
+Map open-palm hand motion to camera orbit.
+Hand position deltas drive azimuth and elevation.
+Decoupled from selection and drag so the user can navigate while a node is active.